 Insiders and ownership

-Managers, as defined by MAR, include the members of the Board of Directors and Group Management Board members.
-MAR requires that each manager and his/her closely associated persons notify the company and FIN-FSA of their transactions in the financial instruments of or linked to the company conducted on his/her own account.
+Managers, according to the definition given by MAR, include the members of the Board of Directors and Group Executive Board members.
+MAR requires that each manager and his/her closely associated persons notify the company and FIN-FSA of their transactions in the financial instruments of or linked to the company conducted on his/her own account after a total of EUR 5 thousand per calendar year has been reached.
 The notifications shall be made promptly and no later than three business days after the date of transaction (T+3).
 Wulff will issue stock exchange releases to disclose information on transactions by managers and their closely associated persons, as specified in MAR.

 Wulff applies an absolute trading prohibition (a ‘closed window’ principle) during a period beginning 30 calendar days before the announcement of each of the periodic financial reports and the year-end report (the financial statements bulletin) and ending at the end of the trading day following the day of publication of such a report.
 At the minimum, a closed period commences at the end of the reporting period in question.
 The closed window principle applies to the managers (as defined by MAR) as well as the Financial Information Recipients.
 The person in charge of Wulff’s insider register is CFO Elina Hanén.